kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 ### BP3.2

-Remember that the real quantities of interest during backpropagation are the gradients of the *cost* function w.r.t. the weights and biases, because we need those to adjust the weights and biases into the direction so that the cost decreases.
+Remember that the real quantities of interest during backpropagation are the gradients of the *cost* function w.r.t. the weights and biases, because we need those to adjust the weights and biases into the direction so that the overall cost decreases.
 Also, recall that the cost is just the averaged loss over $M$ training examples, i.e.
 $$
 \frac{\partial C}{\partial \textbf{W}^l} = \frac{1}{M} \sum^M_{m=1} \frac{\partial L^m}{\partial \textbf{W}^l},
 $$